Social stigma: Link and Phelan stigmatization model

 In this model stigmatization is also contingent on "access to social, economic, and political power that allows the identification of differences, construction of stereotypes, the separation of labeled persons into distinct groups, and the full execution of disapproval, rejection, exclusion, and discrimination."
 Subsequently, in this model, the term stigma is applied when labeling, stereotyping, disconnection, status loss, and discrimination all exist within a power situation that facilitates stigma to occur.

-Differentiation and labeling

-Identifying which human differences are salient, and therefore worthy of labeling, is a social process.
-There are two primary factors to examine when considering the extent to which this process is a social one.
-The first issue is that significant oversimplification is needed to create groups.
-The broad groups of black and white, homosexual and heterosexual, the sane and the mentally ill; and young and old are all examples of this.
-Secondly, the differences that are socially judged to be relevant differ vastly according to time and place.
-An example of this is the emphasis that was put on the size of the forehead and faces of individuals in the late 19th century—which was believed to be a measure of a person's criminal nature.

-Linking to stereotypes

-The second component of this model centers on the linking of labeled differences with stereotypes.
-Goffman's 1963 work made this aspect of stigma prominent and it has remained so ever since.
-This process of applying certain stereotypes to differentiated groups of individuals has attracted a large amount of attention and research in recent decades.

-Us and them

-Thirdly, linking negative attributes to groups facilitates separation into "us" and "them".
-Seeing the labeled group as fundamentally different causes stereotyping with little hesitation.
-"Us" and "them" implies that the labeled group is slightly less human in nature and at the extreme not human at all.

 Disadvantage

 The fourth component of stigmatization in this model includes "status loss and discrimination".
 Many definitions of stigma do not include this aspect, however, these authors believe that this loss occurs inherently as individuals are "labeled, set apart, and linked to undesirable characteristics."
 The members of the labeled groups are subsequently disadvantaged in the most common group of life chances including income, education, mental well-being, housing status, health, and medical treatment.

 Thus, stigmatization by the majorities, the powerful, or the "superior" leads to the Othering of the minorities, the powerless, and the "inferior".
 Whereby the stigmatized individuals become disadvantaged due to the ideology created by "the self," which is the opposing force to "the Other."
 As a result, the others become socially excluded and those in power reason the exclusion based on the original characteristics that led to the stigma.